-- the potential for EYP-1901, as an investigational sustained delivery intravitreal anti-VEGF treatment targeting wet age-related macular degeneration ("wet AMD"), non-proliferative diabetic retinopathy ("NPDR") and diabetic macular edema ("DME"); - our expectations regarding the timing and outcome of our planned Phase 2 clinical trials for EYP-1901, for the treatment of wet AMD, NPDR and DME; - our expectations regarding the timing and clinical development of our product candidates, including EYP-1901; - the extent to which our business, the medical community and the global economy will continue to be materially and adversely impacted by the effects of the COVID-19 pandemic (the "Pandemic"), or by other pandemics, epidemics or outbreaks; - our cash flow expectations from commercial sales of YUTIQ and DEXYCU; - our ability to manufacture YUTIQ and DEXYCU, or any future products or product candidates, in sufficient quantities and quality; - our belief that our cash, cash equivalents, and marketable securities of \$190.8 million at March 31, 2022, combined with anticipated net cash inflows from product sales, will fund our operating plans into the second half of 2024, under current expectations regarding the initiation of our Phase 2 clinical trials for EYP-1901: - our ability to obtain additional capital in sufficient amounts and on terms acceptable to us, and the consequences of failing to do so; - our future expenses and capital expenditures; - our expectations regarding our ability to obtain and adequately maintain sufficient intellectual property protection for EYP-1901, YUTIQ, DEXYCU and any future products or product candidates, and to avoid claims of infringement of third-party intellectual property rights; - our expectation that we will continue to incur significant expenses and that our operating losses and our net cash outflows to fund operations will continue for the foreseeable future: - our expectations regarding our expanded commercial alliance with ImprimisRx for the sales and marketing of DEXYCU, and ImprimisRx's ability to execute on sales and marketing activities for the brand; and - the effect of legal and regulatory developments.
+- the potential for EYP-1901, as an investigational sustained delivery intravitreal anti-VEGF treatment targeting wet age-related macular - degeneration ("wet AMD"), non-proliferative diabetic retinopathy ("NPDR") and diabetic macular edema ("DME"); - our expectations regarding the timing and outcome of our planned Phase 2 clinical trials for EYP-1901, for the treatment of wet AMD, NPDR and DME; - our expectations regarding the timing and clinical development of our product candidates, including EYP-1901; - the extent to which our business, the medical community and the global economy will continue to be materially and adversely impacted by the effects of the COVID-19 pandemic (the "Pandemic"), or by other pandemics, epidemics or outbreaks; - our cash flow expectations from commercial sales of YUTIQ and DEXYCU; - our expectations regarding the market for DEXYCU following the loss of pass-through related separate payment for DEXYCU; - our ability to manufacture YUTIQ and DEXYCU, or any future products or product candidates, in sufficient quantities and quality; - our belief that our cash, cash equivalents, and marketable securities of \$157.3 million at September 30, 2022, combined with anticipated net cash inflows from product sales, will fund our operating plans into 2H 2024, under current expectations regarding the progress of our Phase 2 clinical trials for EYP-1901; - our ability to obtain additional capital in sufficient amounts and on terms acceptable to us, and the consequences of failing to do so; - our future expenses and capital expenditures; - our expectations regarding the timing and results of the subpoena from the U.S. Attorney's Office for the District of Massachusetts seeking production of documents related to sales, marketing and promotional practices, including as pertain to DEXYCU®; - our expectations regarding our ability to obtain and adequately maintain sufficient intellectual property protection for EYP-1901, YUTIQ, DEXYCU and any future products or product candidates, and to avoid claims of infringement of third-party intellectual property rights; - our expectation that we will continue to incur significant expenses and that our operating losses and our net cash outflows to fund operations will continue for the foreseeable future; and - the effect of legal and regulatory developments.